poros/dumbpm/README.md

 - `Cost`: cost of the project
 - `Duration`: duration of the project expressed in unit of times
 - `Risk`: risk of failure of the project
-- `Rigging`: arbitrary value used to rig the result (yay, cheating!); the highest the more likely the project to be prioritized
+- `Rigging`: arbitrary value used to rig the result (yay, cheating!); the highest the more likely the project to be prioritized (keep in mind that this counts for half of the score of a project)
 - `Alternative`: comma separated list of projects that are incompatible with this one (e.g.; make lunch vs buy lunch)

 Any field which is not specified, will be filled with 0.